lebowski1/laravel-dynamodb-auth/README.md

 # laravel-dynamodb-auth
-Laravel Reference Implementation of Authenticating Directly with DynamoDB Tables Instead of MySQL
+- Laravel Reference Implementation of Authenticating Directly with DynamoDB Tables Instead of MySQL.
+- Also provides convenience command to create users

 ## Assumptions
 - you have an AWS account set up